wigginst/www-1/docs/source/SetUpHadoop.rst

     $ cat output/*

-Stop daemons
+Stop daemons.
 ---------------------------
-If you are done, you can stop all daemons by
+If you are done, you can stop all daemons by using this code:

 .. code-block:: bash